Pride and Prejudice: Plot summary

-In the early 19th century, the Bennet family live at their Longbourn estate, situated near the village of Meryton in Hertfordshire, England.
-Mrs Bennet's greatest desire is to marry off her five daughters in order to secure their futures.
-The arrival of Mr Bingley, a rich bachelor who rents the neighbouring Netherfield estate, gives her hope that one of her daughters might contract an advantageous marriage, because "It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife".
+In the early 19th century, during the Napoleonic Wars, the Bennet family lives at their Longbourn estate, situated near the small town of Meryton in Hertfordshire, England.
+Mrs. Bennet's greatest desire is to marry off her five daughters to secure their futures.
+A regiment of Militia is encamped outside the town, and the younger Bennet daughters flirt with the officers.

-At a ball, the family is introduced to the Netherfield party, including Mr Bingley, his two sisters and Mr Darcy, his dearest friend.
-Mr Bingley's friendly and cheerful manner earns him popularity among the guests.
+The arrival of Mr. Bingley, a rich bachelor who rents the neighbouring Netherfield estate, gives her hope that one of her daughters might contract a marriage to their advantage, because, as stated in the novel's opening sentence, "It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife".
+At a ball, the family is introduced to the Netherfield party, including Mr. Bingley, his two sisters, Caroline, who is unmarried, and Louisa, who is married to Mr. Hurst, and his closest friend Mr. Darcy.
+Mr. Bingley's friendly and cheerful manner earns him popularity among the guests.
 He appears interested in Jane, the eldest Bennet daughter.
-Mr Darcy, reputed to be twice as wealthy as Mr Bingley, is haughty and aloof, causing a decided dislike of him.
+Mr. Darcy, reputed to be twice as wealthy as Mr. Bingley, is haughty and aloof, causing a decided dislike of him.
 He declines to dance with Elizabeth, the second-eldest Bennet daughter, as she is "not handsome enough".
 Although she jokes about it with her friend, Elizabeth is deeply offended.
-Despite this first impression, Mr Darcy secretly begins to find himself drawn to Elizabeth as they continue to encounter each other at social events, appreciating her wit and frankness.
+Despite this first impression, Mr. Darcy secretly begins to find himself drawn to Elizabeth as they continue to encounter each other at social events, appreciating her wit and frankness.